OISF/suricata/doc/userguide/devguide/codebase/contributing/contribution-process.rst

 For documenting *code*, please follow Rust documentation and/or Doxygen guidelines, according to what your contribution is using (Rust or C).

-If you are writing or updating *documentation pages*, please:
+When writing or updating *documentation pages*, please:

 * wrap up lines at 79 (80 at most) characters;
 * when adding diagrams or images, we prefer alternatives that can be generated